pagkly/Zed/Investopedia/Accounting/Current and Noncurrent Assets Knowing the Difference.md

 ## Current Assets: Short-Term

 [Current assets](https://www.investopedia.com/terms/c/currentassets.asp) are considered short-term assets because they generally are convertible to cash within a firm's fiscal year, and are the resources that a company needs to run its day-to-day operations and pay its current expenses.
-Current assets are generally reported on the balance sheet at their current or [market price](https://www.investopedia.com/terms/m/market-price.asp).
+Current assets are generally reported on the [[Balance Sheet]] at their current or [market price](https://www.investopedia.com/terms/m/market-price.asp).

 Current assets may include items such as: